Feminism Wins in Today’s Workplace

 Additionally, we have our future leaders to consider.
 It’s important that we hold our schools and educators responsible for helping our kids to grow up untethered by gender boundaries in the workplace and beyond.
 According to some economists, the traditional school structure does not focus on increasingly important social skills.
 It’s clear that no matter how you identify, these people-focused traits are invaluable in life and working relationships.
 And it’s important to focus on how practicing compassion, empathy and understanding can help us grow as a society, not stifle our opportunities as individuals.

 Innovation starts by serving the community, and the people, who inspire you to chase your passion.
 That’s why UnitedHealthcare is proud to shine a spotlight on Philadelphia’s forward thinkers and their outside the box ideas through the Inspiring Innovation Series.
-To find out more about UnitedHealthcare, visit uhc.com/phillyinnovationThis post is a sponsored collaboration between UnitedHealthcare and Philadelphia magazine's advertising department.
+To find out more about UnitedHealthcare, visit uhc.com/phillyinnovationThis is a paid partnership between UnitedHealthcare and Philadelphia Magazine's City/Studio